 - Improve public service delivery through transparency, professionalism and accountability.

-- Strengthen mechanism to address accountability issues and provide clear direction on fixing accountability through stringent legislation and rules.
+- Strengthen mechanism to address accountability issues and provide clear direction for fixing accountability through stringent legislation and rules.

-- Ensure strong political will and local ownership for successful civil service reform to put reform on the political agenda, engaged the local government in the process, and helped develop the approach for effective implementation of the civil service reform.
+- Ensure strong political will and local ownership of successful civil service reform to put reform on the political agenda, engage the local government in the process, and help develop the approach for effective implementation of the civil service reform.

 NB: The author declares that the material being presented in this paper is the author’s original work unless cited.
 The author reserves the rights of the content, and in the case of republication of the whole, part, or parts thereof needs to be acknowledged.